turboderp/exllama/README.md

 does slow it down a bit.
 There should be ways to mitigate the slowdown.
 It's not clear how much better beam search performs in practice, but it's at least theoretically superior and there are other features coming which will build on it, like multi-token repetition penalties and (de-)censoring.

+**2023-05-22**: Added option to auto-split layers across multiple GPUs based on VRAM allocation.

+**2023-05-22**: Added option to dequantize layers at load-time which _should_ speed up inference, but it turns out Torch's fp16 matmul is actually slower than the quantized matmul.
+Maybe bandwidth is the only bottleneck right now?
+Need to experiment some more.